 - Baking soda– Gives the blondies a little rise.

-- Chocolate– Chop up a good quality chocolate bar, with at least 70% cocoa content.
+- Chocolate– Chop up a good quality chocolate bar with at least 70% cocoa content.
 Chopped chocolate works much better than chocolate chips, as they melt well.

-How do you make peanut butter blondies?
+How to make peanut butter blondies

-In a mixing bowl, add all your ingredients, except for the chocolate, and mix until combined.
+Make the batter: In a mixing bowl, add all your ingredients, except for the chocolate, and mix until combined.
 Fold through your chocolate, reserving a few to top the blondies with.

-Next, transfer the batter into an 8 x 8-inch pan lined with parchment paper.
+Bake: Next, transfer the batter into an 8 x 8-inch pan lined with parchment paper.
 Bake the blondies in a preheated oven at 180C/350F for 20 minutes.

-Tips to make the best blondies
+Tips to make the best recipe

 - If your batter is super thick, you can add an extra egg to it.
-I’ve never had this issue and often, a thicker batter is due to thicker peanut butter.
+I’ve never had this issue, and often, a thicker batter is due to thicker peanut butter.

 - Do not overbake the blondies.
 They continue to cook while they are cooling down.

-More peanut butter desserts
+More delicious ways to use peanut butter